Get my Planner!

-I started by volunteering at a local community center teaching retirees how to use the internet.
+I started by volunteering at a local community center teaching retirees how to use the internet during the summer of 2009.
 I developed a simple course that the center could teach and implement.
-When we relocated to Madison, Wisconsin, I painted fingernails at a local care facility.
-I was definitely in it for the stories I heard while doing a manicure.
+After relocating to Madison, Wisconsin, I painted fingernails at a local care facility.

-Once we had our own place and a yard, I dove headfirst into volunteering with a local dog rescue.
-Over the course of two years we fostered, rehabilitated and rehomed 14 dogs.
-I then spent a year as a volunteer at The Crisis Nursery in Minneapolis caring for at-risk children.
+After purchasing a home (with a yard!), I dove headfirst into volunteering with a local dog rescue.
+Over the course of two years I fostered, rehabilitated and rehomed 14 dogs.
+I then spent a year as a volunteer at The Crisis Nursery in Minneapolis, Minnesota, providing temporary relief care for at-risk children.

-My Personal Pledge in a monthly donation that I make directly from my personal income to an organization, person, or family in need.
-I started this monthly action almost 2 years ago.
-I've been able to increase the amount each month, and will continue to do so as my business grows.
-I have a network of activists and clergy that connect me with those in need, but you can also send me an email if you'd like to nominate someone.
+My Personal Pledge is a monthly donation that I give directly to an organization, person, or family in need.
+Since beginning the pledge in 2018 I have been able to increase the amount each year, and will continue to do so as the business grows.
+I rely on a network of activists and clergy to connect me with those needing help.

-I used to write these donations down in a notebook that I kept in my desk, just as a reminder of why I wanted to build my business --- the more my business grew, the more this fund could grow, too.
 Donation recipients and their stories are always anonymous.
-Below is a log of my donations to date, with names and details removed.
-I'm sharing this as a form of accountability to those who support my business and efforts.
+Below is a log of donations to date, with names and details removed.
+I keep this log as a form of accountability to those who support my business and its efforts.
 You helped do this, too.
-Thank you for helping me make each one of these actions possible.
+Thank you for helping make each one of these actions possible.